Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Introduction

-In this work, we take a different approach.
-First, we observe that, intuitively, a necessary condition for strange strategies not to emerge as profitable deviations in any game (e.g., the ``real game'' discussed above) is that events that occur with negligible probability (e.g., ``break crypto'') should be ignored.
-In other words, the condition ``the expected utility of the deviation should not be larger'' in the definition of Nash should be replaced; we should instead focus on different (statistical) properties of the utilities of strategies.
+In this work, we take a different approach, which makes the fact that pseudo-Nash is indistinguishable from Nash (when such Nash exists) a consequence of the definition, rather than the definition itself.
+First, we observe that, intuitively, a necessary condition for ``strange'' strategies not to emerge as profitable deviations in any game (e.g., the ``real game'') is that events that occur with negligible probability (e.g., ``break crypto'') should be ignored.
+In other words, the condition ``deviations should not improve expected utility'' in the definition of Nash should be replaced; we should instead focus on different (statistical) properties of the utilities of strategies.
+Specifically, we build on the intuition that a player should be indifferent between two computationally indistinguishable utilities, since no PPT observer can reliably tell them apart.
+Hence, a deviation whose benefit arises only on negligible-probability events should not affect strategic preferences.
 Our definition of a pseudo-equilibrium formalizes this intuition.

-We begin by attempting to replace ``larger expectation'' in the definition of Nash, with the concept of indistinguishability from cryptography.
-We have that two random variables $X$ and $Y$ are $\epsilon$-indistinguishable, if, for any distinguisher $\D$, $| \Pr[\D(X) = 1] - \Pr[\D(Y) = 1] | \leq \epsilon$.
-A first observation is that in the context of a game, where the random variables $X$ and $Y$ naturally correspond to utilities of strategies (e.g. a strategy and a deviation), this definition overlooks a crucial point: if a strategy $s$ is a lot better than a strategy $s'$, we should be able to distinguish them!
+We begin by attempting to replace ``larger expectation'' in the definition of Nash with the concept of indistinguishability.
+Recall that two random variables $X$ and $Y$ are $\epsilon$-indistinguishable, if, for any distinguisher $\D$, $| \Pr[\D(X) = 1] - \Pr[\D(Y) = 1] | \leq \epsilon$.
+A first observation is that in the context of a game, where the random variables $X$ and $Y$ naturally correspond to utilities of strategies (e.g. a strategy and a deviation), this definition overlooks a crucial point: Nash equilibrium relies on comparing (the utility of) different strategies to see if one is better than (i.e., dominates) the other.
+(In)distinguishability, however, does not allow us to take such a decision: if a strategy $s$ is a lot better than a strategy $s'$, we should be able to distinguish them, but the existence of such a distinguisher does not help us decide which strategy we should render dominant.

-A straightforward remedy for this issue is to drop the absolute value from the previous definition.
+A straightforward remedy is to drop the absolute value from the previous definition.
 Adjusting to our game-theoretic goals, perhaps we should define a strategy $s$, whose utility is distributed according to a random variable $X$, to be ``$\epsilon$-preferred'' to a strategy $s'$, whose utility is distributed according to a random variable $Y$, if, for any distinguisher $\D$, $\Pr[\D(Y) = 1] - \Pr[\D(X) = 1] \leq \epsilon$.
-Under this definition, when $X$ is a lot ``better'' than $Y$, we allow for distinguishers that pick $X$ a lot more often.
-However, this definition also has an issue, albeit a more nuanced one.
+Hence, when $X$ is a lot ``better'' than $Y$, we allow for distinguishers that pick $X$ much more often.
+Yet, this definition also has an issue, albeit a more nuanced one.